CodeStory/codestoryway-devoxx14be/README.md

 You'll use the `/webjars/angularjs/1.3.0/angular.min.js` path in a `<script>` tag.
 You can do the same thing with all your front-end dependencies: javascript libraries, css styles, fonts, icons etc...

-If you think embedding a javascript library into a zip file, renamed to .jar is kind of completely mad, you can use [bower](http://bower.io/).
-It's a bit more hype, but you have to move the file by hand from the bower directory to your `app` directory.
+If you think embedding a javascript library into a zip file, renamed to .jar, is kind of completely mad, you can use [bower](http://bower.io/).
+It's a bit more hype, but you have to move the files by hand from the bower directory to your `app` directory.

 ### Use coffeescript

 You can write your angular controllers in coffeescript using a class syntax.
 This enable to properly and easily isolate the scope variables.
-For instance :
+For instance, `app/main.coffee`:

 ```coffee
 angular.module 'devoxx', []